ttransou/RASCAL/README.md

   - Why it matters: broken or inconsistent structure reduces retrieval quality.
   - What to do: resolve errors first, then warnings
 - Cascade Pending
-  - What it means: source items marked for deletion still waiting for downstream cleanup
+  - What it means: source items marked for deletion are still waiting for downstream cleanup
   - Why it matters: stale graph artifacts can keep old relationships visible
-  - What to do: if the pending count grows, run/inspect cascade worker flow
+  - What to do: if the pending count grows, run/inspect the cascade worker flow
 - Query Telemetry
   - What it means: how many real query events were observed for analysis
-  - Why it matters: tells us what users actually ask so indeixing can be tuned to reality
+  - Why it matters: tells us what users actually ask, so indexing can be tuned to reality
   - What to do: review "Top Index Recommendations" and prioritize high-frequency field combinations.

 Local demo note:
-- In local-only mode, some cloud-back metrics (for example cascade lifecycle) are shown as unavailable by design
+- In local-only mode, some cloud-back metrics (for example, cascade lifecycle) are shown as unavailable by design
 - That is expected behavior in this framework and not an error.

 Operational rule of thumb:
-- If Freshness and Lint are healthy, and telemetry recommendations are being reviewed regularly, answer quality should remain stable and explainable to non-developers.
+- If Freshness and Lint are healthy and telemetry recommendations are being reviewed regularly, answer quality should remain stable and explainable to non-developers.

 ## Response Schemas